X-LANCE/SLAM-LLM/examples/s2s/README.md

 ```jsonl
 {"key": "1", "source_wav": "/xxx/1.wav", "source_text": "Can you recommend some Chinese food for me?", "target_wav": "/xxx/1.wav", "target_text": "Sure!
 I recommend trying dumplings, Peking duck, and mapo tofu for a mix of flavors and textures in Chinese cuisine.
 These dishes offer a good balance of savory, spicy, and crispy elements."}
 ```

+## Checkpoints
+We reproduced the single-stage fine-tuning results of SLAM-Omni on the VoiceAssistant-400K dataset with a group size of \( G = 3 \).
+You can download the [checkpoint](url) from Google Drive.

 ## Training